 One store well worth a visit is Benjo, the best toy store in the entire province, as any kid will tell you!
 It has games and stuffed toys for every taste, plus lots to do and discover, including a little train that runs through the store, and an arts & craft café that are all out of this world.

 With all that running around, sooner or later you're going to get hungry, right?
 The neighbourhood's bars and restaurants are just as hip as the stores around them, with innovative fare to match.

-Unless you have a penchant for Le Clocher Penché Bistrot?
-This bistro features unpretentious but very tasty cuisine.
+Try Le Clocher Penché Bistrot, this bistro features unpretentious but very tasty cuisine.

 Lovers of handcrafted beer will want to quench their thirst either at micro brasserie La Barberie, a microbrewery that has become something of a neighbourhood institution, or at Korrigane Brasserie Artisanale.